-Understand your debt.
 In order for you to obtain loan approvals and better interest rates in the future, you’ll have to prove you can handle your credit responsibly.
 Start by knowing how much you currently owe and create a simple plan of paying off as much debt as possible each month.

 Credit bureaus will look at zero balances on a credit card more favorably than an account that has been closed as open accounts show an established credit.
 So keep one or two credit card accounts open after you pay the balances off unless you are being charged a fee to have the card.

 Having money in a savings account will show creditors some financial stability on your part.
 Savings can sometimes be used as collateral when applying for some types of loans.
 Learn more about our Share Savings Accounts.

 Once you begin to pay off some of your debt, it’s now time to throw away some of those bad habits you have been struggling with.
 Gone are the days of charging things you can’t afford.
-That means charging only what you can afford on your credit union Debit Card.
+That means charging only what you can afford on your credit union debit or credit card.
 That will guarantee you are on the right track.